 - States and markets

-The relationship between states and markets – the prime forces that shape the character of the national and international economy – is pivotal.
+The relationship between states, and markets – the prime forces that shape the character of the national and international economy – is pivotal.
 Government sets the institutional framework within which firms’ market and non-market strategies are devised while these strategies, in turn, influence policy-making processes.
 EGB analyses the different ideas, interests, and institutions that shape the making and implementation of public policy.
 EGB also addresses the role and impact of the institutions and structures that mediate between markets and states, and the character of subsequent policy outcomes, including the impact on societies and the public.

 - Firms and International Business

 Firms are the key actors in national and global markets.
 EGB research focuses on international firms’ strategies, cross-border investments and activities, organisational structures and decision-making processes adopted by multinational enterprises in meeting the opportunities and threats that arise from navigating increasingly globalized markets.
 These themes are addressed through studies of the ways in which firms interact with each other while adapting to and shaping their external environment.

 EGB’s teaching takes place across CBS in the areas of international economics, government and business and addresses the challenges faced by firms, markets and states in a fast-changing world.
 Departmental faculty direct a range of programs: BSc and MSc International Business (IB and IBS), BSc and MSc International Business & Politics (IBP), International Business in Asia (IBA) and the graduate diploma program (HD) in International Business.
 In all its teaching work, the department is committed to participative, flexible and blended forms of learning that are of direct relevance to students and CBS’s other stakeholders.